-Please note: As well as registering yourself online, you or someone in your household MUST still respond to the Household Enquiry Form which will be sent to your address.
+Please note: As well as registering yourself online, you or someone in your household MUST still respond to the Canvass Form which will be sent to your address.
 Failure to respond to this form could result in a fine of up to £1,000.

 More information can be found on our student information web page.

 Anyone who is a member of HM Services can register to vote for all elections.
 There are two ways to do this

 - You can include your details on the Canvass Form delivered to the address where you would normally live

 - You can fill in a separate application form (below) for service voters available from your unit.
 You can either register as a non-service voter if you have a permanent home address in the UK, or register as a service voter of you don't have a permanent home address in the UK.
 You can do both of these online by clicking here.
 You'll need you National Insurance number if you have one

 A service vote is valid for 5 years - we will send all service voters a renewal form after 4 years and 9 months.

 Further information about registering to vote as a Service Voter can be found on the Electoral Commission's website.

 If you are a British citizen living abroad and you've been registered to vote in the UK within the last 15 years, you can apply to be an overseas voter.
 If you were too young to register when you left the UK, you may still become an overseas voter if your parent or guardian was registered at the time.

 The 15 year time limit will be removed in Autumn 2023, meaning any British citizen living overseas will be able to register to vote as an overseas elector.
 For now, the 15 year limit remains meaning you must have been registered to vote in the UK within the last 15 years in order to be able to register to vote as an overseas elector.